sous-chefs/mariadb/README.md

 - `ubuntu` - this cookbook is fully tested on ubuntu
 - `centos` - this cookbook is fully tested on centos

+#### Chef version
+Since version 1.5.4 of this cookbook, the chef 12 support is dropped (chef 12 has reached end of life).
+Now chef 13 is the minimum version tested.
+If you can't upgrade your chef 12, please use the version 1.5.3 or earlier of this cookbook.

 Attributes
 ----------